 ENDRULE

 In every other respect the functionality is the same as RULE.
 The new data element that is created by RULE NEW in the data model exists only during the evaluation of each transformation in the ruleset and does not exist after the transformed data models are finished being created.
 One way to think of RULE NEW is as an intermediate variable or calculation.
 When a single RULE becomes too complex, it might make sense to try to break it down to a RULE and one or more RULE NEW blocks each which has simpler logic and together compute complex values.
-When defining a data model element with a single RULE is exceedingly complex, it can beneficial to both the rule author and review to break down rule expressions into separate, intermediate RULE NEW blocks, each with a simpler logical steps.
+When defining a data model element with a single RULE that is exceedingly complex, it can beneficial to both the rule author and review to break down rule expressions into separate, intermediate RULE NEW blocks, each with simpler logical steps.

 Another common scenario where RULE NEW is appropriate is when the result of a single operation or function is required in several rules, such as the window/wall ratio for each wall.
 Instead of each RULE of the wall including the logic required to calculate this value for each rule, defining that logic once via a RULE NEW and then referencing the new data element in each RULE that relies on that data greatly reduces duplication of (potentially) complex expressions.